andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analytics-vs-data-analysis-examining-suffix.md

 > "-sis" is a suffix that forms abstract nouns of action, process, state, condition, etc. from verbs

 "-sis" noun-ifies verbs.
-It takes the concept of action, process, state, condition... and it transforms those into a [thing].
+It takes the concept of action, process, state, condition that an "action word" like a verb might contain... and it transforms those into a [thing].

 "I'm doing to *do* "data analysis"...", we say.
 "Do" is the verb; "data anslysis" is the noun.